Mala (seasoning): Ingredients

-The sauce is made primarily of dried chili peppers, chili powder, broad bean paste, Szechuan peppercorn, clove, garlic, star anise, black cardamom, fennel, ginger, cinnamon, salt and sugar.
+The sauce is made primarily of dried chili peppers, chili powder, broad bean paste, Sichuan peppercorn, clove, garlic, star anise, black cardamom, fennel, ginger, cinnamon, salt and sugar.
 These ingredients are simmered with beef tallow and vegetable oil for many hours, and packed into a jar.
 Other herbs and spices, such as sand ginger, Angelica dahurica and poppy seeds, can be added to create a unique flavor profile.

 Traditionally, a restaurant hired a chef specializing in making this sauce; the recipes were kept secret to the chef himself.
 Today, prepared mala sauce can easily be found in supermarkets, and chain restaurants often produce their own sauce on a large scale, while many others still blend their own.
 Like curry, there is a constant debate about the 'best' recipe and numerous variations are available on the market.

 Dishes

 Mala sauce is used in many dishes.